danielgalbraith/wordgen/README.md

 #### Number of syllables and output words

-By default, a random number of syllables is chosen for each output word (option `-n 0`), but a specific number can be specified using the `-n` flag.
+By default, a random number of syllables is chosen for each output word (option `-n 0`), weighted by the typical distribution of number of syllables across English words, but a specific number can be specified using the `-n` flag.
 The default number of output words is 3000, but a different number can be specified using the `-o` flag.

 ```
 python wordgen.py -n 2 -o 1000